Crossing Probabilities of Multiple Ising Interfaces: Introduction

+We shall next give the precise statements of our result.
+We consider the critical Ising model on a $\delta$-scaled square lattice approximation $\Omega^{\delta}$ of a simply connected subdomain $\Omega$ of the plane.
+One could, in principle, consider much more general graphs (e.g.,~isoradial~\cite{CS-discrete_complex_analysis_on_isoradial, ChelkakSmirnovIsing}) and thus also address \textit{universality} for the Ising model: its scaling limit should not depend on the microscopic details of the approximation scheme.
+This would be, however, highly technical, so we stick to the simplest setup.

-In this article, we consider the critical Ising model on a $\delta$-scaled square lattice approximation of a simply connected subdomain of the plane, with $\delta > 0$ small.
-We impose alternating boundary conditions, that is, we divide the boundary into $2N$ segments, $N$ of which have spin $\oplus$ and $N$ spin $\ominus$, and the different segments alternate --- see Section~\ref{sec::Ising_crossing_proba} for details.
-With such boundary conditions, $N$ macroscopic interfaces connect pairwise the $2N$ marked boundary points, as illustrated in Figure~\ref{fig::Ising}.
-Supplementing the results of~\cite{CDCHKSConvergenceIsingSLE}, it was proved in~\cite{IzyurovIsingMultiplyConnectedDomains} that ``locally'' (i.e., up to a stopping time), these interfaces converge in the scaling limit to a multiple Schramm-Loewner evolution, $N$-$\SLE_\kappa$, with $\kappa = 3$.
+We impose \textit{alternating boundary conditions}: we divide the boundary into $2N$ segments, $N$ of which have spin $\oplus$ and $N$ spin $\ominus$, and the different segments alternate --- see Equation~\eqref{eq::alternating} and Section~\ref{sec::Ising_crossing_proba} for details.
+With such boundary conditions, $N$ random macroscopic \textit{interfaces} connect pairwise the $2N$ marked boundary points, as illustrated in Figure~\ref{fig::Ising}.
+Supplementing the celebrated results of~\cite{CDCHKSConvergenceIsingSLE} in the case of $N=1$, it was proved in~\cite{IzyurovIsingMultiplyConnectedDomains} that ``locally'' (i.e., up to a stopping time for the growth of the curve), these interfaces converge (weakly in terms of probability measures on curves) in the scaling limit $\delta \to 0$ to a \textit{multiple Schramm-Loewner evolution} process (a version of $N$-$\SLE_\kappa$ with $\kappa = 3$).